 Whether it's a personality disorder, or a more well-known condition such as a mood disorder (like major depression), or an anxiety disorder, two important concepts pervade the DSM.
 For one thing, to qualify for a particular diagnosis, a patient must meet a specified number of diagnostic criteria.
 In major depression, for example, the patient needs at least five out of nine possible symptoms.
 Even more importantly, to be diagnosed, the abnormal symptoms experienced and displayed by a patient must be having a negative impact on the patient's life.
-It must affect their ability to function, either in school or work, or their family life, or interpersonal relations.
-Thus, while a person can have features of an anxiety or mood disorder, or features of a personality disorder, just having a few features is not enough to be diagnosed as mentally ill.
+It must affect their ability to function, either in school or work, or their family life_or interpersonal relations.
+Thus, while a person can have features of an anxiety or mood disorder, or ng a few features is not enough to be diagnosed as mentally ill.

 How does this play out clinically?
-In the case of obsessions and compulsions, there are many people with thoughts that keep intruding over and over and who may wash their hands, or perform other acts, an abnormally high number of times per day.
-Such people could be said to have features of obsessive compulsive disorder (OCD), which is actually quite common, but they cannot be diagnosed with OCD unless having those features causes them distress.
+In the case of obsessions and compulsions, there are many people with thoughts that keep intruding over and over.
+They may wash their hands, or perform other acts, an abnormally high number of times per day.
+Such people could be said to have features of obsessive compulsive disorder (OCD), but they cannot be diagnosed with OCD unless having those features causes them distress.
 Typically, in OCD for example, a person washes their hands or performs other tasks in an attempt overcome feelings of anxiety connected with intrusive thoughts.
 But rather than feeling better after washing their hands, they feel just as anxious, plus they don't like their compulsions, yet they keep doing it anyway to the point that it interferes with their occupational and social performance.
-With the notorious eating disorder anorexia nervosa (AN), there are consequences not only in performance, but direct medical consequences, all of which underlie an AN diagnosis.

 Similarly, with the proposed ON eating disorder, simply being an extremist in avoiding GMOs or other classes of foods perceived to be unhealthy would not be enough.
 Instead, as with the other conditions, it's the full clinical picture that matters when it comes to ON.
-Is the person constantly focussed on avoiding GMOs to the point that it's mostly what he or she thinks about?
-Do they become anxious after consuming something that might have a molecule Bt corn.
+Is the person constantly focused on avoiding GMOs to the point that it's mostly what he or she thinks about?
+Do they become anxious after consuming something that might have a molecule of Bt corn.
 Is it interfering with their job?
 For instance, did they refuse to eat at a business lunch because the restaurant lacked a seal from the Non-GMO Project, the anti-GMO equivalent of "hechsher" seal of rabbinic approval used to label kosher foods?